HenryCowan/EMG-Gaming/README.md

 The primary use of this system is to increase the level of submersion the player feels within the gaming environment, providing a new challenge, and adding a new dimension to the gaming experience.
 The system also has potential application in the field of rehabilitation, encouraging persistence with otherwise unpleasant rehabilitation regimes.

+### Software
+#### Rpi-end
+The RaspberryPi end (local) software, includes the adc driver, GPIO interrupt monitor thread, data filter & processing, and UDP sending.
+#### Server-end
+The Android (server) software, is created using QT for android.
+This software receives the UDP data and uses it to control a Pong GUI game.
+### Hardware

 ---

 ## Social Media